MelodyShih/Fastsolver-2DFMM/README.md

-# MATH2011-Finalproject
+# Fastsolver-2DFMM
-This is an implementation of Fast multipole method in 2D
+Codes for course MATH2011 Fast solvers final project.
+An implementation of Fast multipole method in 2D.